Exploring Light-Cone Distribution Amplitudes from Quantum Computing

 \subsubsection{Preparation of input reference states}

-Here we complete the quantum algorithm framework for preparing hadronic states with detailed constructions of the input states.
-The input states have the same quantum numbers as the hadron and in general they should be superposed states of the computational basis.
-We find that the input states are closely related to the so-called Dicke states, whose efficient preparation with explicit quantum circuits are available in Ref.~\cite{10.1007/978-3-030-25027-0_9}.
-For the purpose of studying generic hadronic states on a quantum computer, we outline the basic construction of the quantum circuit for the Dicke states.
+We complete the quantum algorithm framework for preparing hadronic states with detailed constructions of the input states.
+The input states have the same quantum numbers as the hadron and in general, they should be superposed states of the computational basis.
+We find that the input states are closely related to the so-called Dicke states, whose efficient preparation with explicit quantum circuits is available in Ref.~\cite{10.1007/978-3-030-25027-0_9}.
+To study generic hadronic states on a quantum computer, we outline the basic construction of the quantum circuit for the Dicke states.